-4.7.1 RCSI Logbook
+4.7 RCSI Logbook

 RCSI have developed an in-house logbook for use by all trainees.
-The logbook was first introduced in 2018 for Core Surgical Trainings.
-Those commencing ST3 in 2020 will be expected to use the RCSI logbook to record activity during Specialist Training in Surgery. http://msurgery.ie/.
+The logbook was first introduced in 2018 for Core Surgical Trainees.
+Those who commenced ST3 post 2020 will be expected to use the RCSI logbook to record activity during Specialist Training in Surgery.
+The logbook is available on http://msurgery.ie/.